DavideAlidosi/May9/ReadMe.txt

 The main concept of May9 Pro is streamline useful commands into a single keyboard button (Z), by predicting them from the context.
 May9 Pro is targeted to anyone, from beginner to expert, from schools to studios.

 Installation
 For more information about installation please read the included user guide

 Release Note
 - Tested and develop on Maya 2018 and Maya 2017 Update 4 plus MtoA 2.0
-- May9 Workspaces do not autosave, so needed manually save the workspace changes
+- May9 Workspaces do not autosave, so is needed manually save the workspace changes

 Exclusive script
 - da_intPlay: this script add the interactive play button directly to Time Slider